But rarely discussed is what to do with a 457 rollover. As luck would have it, we received just such a question on Ask GFC:

-The five year old account will benefit him for ongoing direct Roth IRA contributions.
-He can withdraw the amount of those direct contributions since the account itself has met the five year limit.
-But that doesn't apply on Roth IRA conversions.
+The five-year-old account will benefit him for ongoing direct Roth IRA contributions.
+He can withdraw the amount of those direct contributions since the account itself has met the five-year limit.
+But that doesn’t apply to Roth IRA conversions.

 Further, he will have to pay both the penalty and ordinary income tax on any amount of the withdrawals from the Roth IRA that represent investment income.